scala/docs.scala-lang/overviews/quasiquotes/expression-details.md

     scala> val `for-yield` = q"for (..$enums) yield y"
     for-yield: universe.Tree

-Simiarly one can deconstruct for-yield back into a list of enumerators and body:
+Similarly one can deconstruct for-yield back into a list of enumerators and body:

     scala> val q"for (..$enums) yield $body" = `for-yield`
     enums: List[universe.Tree] = List(`<-`((x @ _), xs), `if`(x.$greater(0)), (y @ _) = x.$times(2))